Tips on Receiving Financial Aid Funds

 Watch Your Debt Load

-Students are having to rely more and more on student loans to help pay for college.
-Consider carefully whether or not to borrow the full amount for which you are elegible.
+Some students are having to rely more on student loans to help pay for college.
+Consider carefully whether or not to borrow the full amount for which you are eligible.
 Consider your debt load carefully—for most students, your student loan is probably the beginning of your credit history.
 Don’t borrow more than you can comfortably repay.

-• Work backwards—using a budget, calculate monthly payments you’ll be able to afford after graduation.
-Borrow an amount that will yield monthly payments of around 8-10% of your expected monthly income.
+- Work backwards—using a budget, calculate monthly payments you’ll be able to afford after graduation.